umanovskis/baremetal-arm/doc/09_context_switch.md

 push {r0-r12, lr}
 ```

 This saves the previous values of registers to the stack.
 We have to do this in the beginning - we just received a supervisor call, probably from user mode, and need to save whatever was in the registers - when we're done processing the supervisor call, we want to go back exactly to where we were.
-We're saving all the general purpose registers, `R0` to `R12`, and the the link register LR.
-We're *not* saving the stack pointer and program counter (SP and PC) because supervisor mode has its own versions of those registers - there's no need to restore SP, and we'll overwrite PC later anyway.
-The value in LR that we save here points to the address to which we should return after handling the supervisor call.
+We're saving all the general purpose registers, `R0` to `R12`, and the the link register `LR`.
+We're *not* saving the stack pointer and program counter (SP and PC) because supervisor mode has its own version of `SP`, and we'll overwrite `PC` later.
+The value in `LR` that we save here points to the address to which we should return after handling the supervisor call.

 ```
 mov r1, sp